Use of traps is regulated under the Prevention of Cruelty to Animals Regulations 2019. These regulations specify:

 - the types of traps that can be used

 If you are intending to use traps you must meet the legal requirements.
 These are the regulatory requirements for net traps.

-A net trap is a trap made of netting that is used for the purposes of catching and/or holding an animal.
+A net trap is a trap made of netting that is used for the purposes of catching or holding an animal.

 A net trap may be used to entangle an animal but must be constructed of materials designed to minimise any injury to the animal.
 The trap must not be made of monofilament netting.

-A net trap can only be used if the land owner or occupier of the land or, in the case of Crown land, the manager of the land, has given their consent.
+A net trap can only be used if the land owner or occupier of the land has given their consent.
+In the case of Crown land, the manager of the land needs to give consent.

-What are the conditions of releasing or disposing of trapped animals?
+Conditions of releasing or disposing of trapped animals

 It is recommended that removal of animals is done by a person experienced in handling the target species or under the supervision of such a person.

 If the trapped animal is a declared pest animal it must be humanely destroyed as soon as is reasonably possible (unless the person who owns it is authorised to own it under the Catchment and Land Protection Act 1994 and the animal can be returned to its owner).